Can we adequately answer questions about postsecondary outcomes and value? No

 - “Envisioning the National Postsecondary Infrastructure”

 To learn more, watch the following videos about why better data matters.
-And join the conversation with the shareable messages below!

 Video: Michelle Cooper, President, Institute for Higher Education Policy